cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-2.md

-Title: From Gaussian Algebra to Gaussian Processes, Part 1
+Title: From Gaussian Algebra to Gaussian Processes, Part 2
-Date: 2018-03-31 19:00
+Date: 2018-06-12 8:00
 Author: Will Wolf
 Lang: en
-Slug: gaussian-algebra-to-gaussian-processes-part-1
+Slug: gaussian-algebra-to-gaussian-processes-part-2
 Status: published
-Summary: A thorough, straightforward, un-intimidating introduction to Gaussian processes in NumPy.
+Summary: Introducing the RBF kernel, and motivating its ubiquitous use in Gaussian process.
 Image: figures/gaussian-algebra-to-gaussian-processes-part-1/output_19_0.png

 In the previous post, we covered the following topics: